UM-Bridge/umbridge/models/README.md

 The c++ server abstraction is part of the umbridge.h header-only library available from our repository.
 Note that it has some header-only dependencies by itself.

-In order to provide a model via UM-Bridge, it first needs to be defined by inheriting from umbridge::Model.
-Input and output sizes are defined in the constructor, by means of vectors.
-Each of these size vectors define how many input/output vectors there will be, and the size vector entries define the dimension of each input/output vector.
-The actual model evaluation is then defined in the Evaluate method.
+Since UM-Bridge allows the model input to be a list of (potentially) multiple vectors, input and output dimensions are specified as `std::vector<std::size_t>`.
+An input size `{4,2}` then indicates that the model expects a 4D vector and a 2D vector as input.
+The output size is specified analogously.

+The model evaluation is then defined in the `Evaluate` method.
+UM-Bridge represents model input and output, each a list of mathematical vectors, as a `std::vector<std::vector<double>>` of dimensions specified above.

+Each feature supported by the model (evaluation, Jacobian action, Hessian action etc.) is optional.
+When implemented, `Supports*` should return `True` for the corresponding feature.

+Optionally, configuration options may be passed to the model by the client: `config` is a )(potentially nested) JSON structure.
+The config options accepted by a particular model should be indicated in the model's documentation.

+For more flexibility, the model's input and output dimensions may optionally depend on `config`.

 ```
 class ExampleModel : public umbridge::Model {